Aqsarehman230489/Connect-four-ai-game/README.md

 - The game includes **animated token drops**, **move counters**, and a **starry night background**.
 - After every match, a **winner or tie screen** is displayed.

-### 👾 Game Fact

-> Connect Four is a solved game.
-With perfect play, the first player (the AI in this case) will always win.

----

 ## 🧠 AI Logic: Minimax + Alpha-Beta Pruning